 Curtains separate the master bedroom from a dressing area, while a sliding door reveals the en-suite bathroom.

-The sliding door is made from cast-iron, and reveals a green tiled bathroom.
+The sliding door is made from cast-iron, and reveals a green coloured bathroom.

 There's a light guest bedroom next door, with connecting en-suite bathroom.